-Article 22C APPOINTMENTS OF LIBRARIANS

-- 22C.01 Appointments of librarians shall be to one (1) of the following classifications: Librarian I, Librarian III, or Librarian IV. - Appointments of librarians to positions in the bargaining unit shall be made in accordance with this article only after the positions have been advertised by the University of New Brunswick on both campuses and in appropriate publications, in either print or electronic versions, including at least Feliciter.
+- Article 22C APPOINTMENTS OF LIBRARIANS AND ARCHIVISTS - 22C.01 Appointments of Librarians shall be to one (1) of the following classifications: Librarian I, Librarian II, Librarian III, or Librarian IV.
+Appointments of Archivists shall be to one (1) of the following classifications: Archivist I, Archivist II, Archivist III, or Archivist IV. - 22C.02 Appointments of Librarians and Archivists to positions in the bargaining unit shall be made in accordance with this article only after the positions have been advertised by the University of New Brunswick on both campuses and in appropriate publications, in either print or electronic versions, including at least Feliciter.
 The University of New Brunswick may also advertise in other professional publications taking into account any recommendations by the Library Department Head concerned.
 Where appointments must be made urgently for sound reasons, exceptions to this practice may be authorized by the appropriate Vice-President, who shall inform the Association immediately giving these reasons.
-Such exceptions shall be limited to term appointments.

-- Appointments of librarians may be made by the University of New Brunswick at any time, and shall be of the following types: term, probationary or tenured. - The University of New Brunswick shall determine for all librarian appointments, the classification, type of appointment, credit (if any) for previous experience, the salary, the length of employment (in the case of term appointments) and any special applicable conditions and responsibilities which are not in conflict with this Collective Agreement.
-For appointments to positions in the bargaining unit, the University of New Brunswick shall take into account any recommendations of the Library Assessment Committee concerning these matters. - Term appointments of librarians may be made by the University of New Brunswick only for one (1) of the following purposes: - a) to appoint a suitably qualified person to replace a librarian who is on leave; - b) to cater to specific needs of limited duration which, for sound reasons, should not result in a probationary or tenured appointment; - c) to make appointments for such other reasons as may, from time to time, be agreed upon by the Parties.
+Such exceptions shall be limited to term appointments. - 22C.03 Appointments of Librarians and Archivists may be made by the University of New Brunswick at any time, and shall be of the following types: term, probationary or tenured. - 22C.04 The University of New Brunswick shall determine for all Librarian and Archivist appointments, the classification, type of appointment, credit (if any) for previous experience, the salary, the length of employment (in the case of term appointments) and any special applicable conditions and responsibilities which are not in conflict with this Collective Agreement.
+For appointments to positions in the bargaining unit, the University of New Brunswick shall take into account any recommendations of the Library Assessment Committee concerning these matters. - 22C.05 Term appointments of Librarians and Archivists may be made by the University of New Brunswick only for one (1) of the following purposes: - (a) to appoint a suitably qualified person to replace a Librarian or Archivist who is on leave; - (b) to cater to specific needs of limited duration which, for sound reasons, should not result in a probationary or tenured appointment; - (c) to make appointments for such other reasons as may, from time to time, be agreed upon by the Parties.